Features » August 15, 2003

 In 2001, ESPN conducted a poll, asking: “If a player on your favorite professional sports team announced he or she was gay or lesbian, how would this affect your attitude towards that player?”
 Only 17 percent said they would turn against the player, 63 percent said it would make no difference, and 20 percent said they would become a bigger fan.

 Although baseball no longer has the monopoly on fans’ affections that it did in Robinson’s day, it still plays a central role in our culture.
 As Robinson showed, once that barrier is shattered, it will have profound ripple effects, not only in sports but in many aspects of American society.

 However it happens, expect to see an openly gay major league baseball player by the end of the first decade of the 21st century.

 Peter Dreier is a professor of politics at Occidental College.
-His book, The 100 Greatest Americans of the 20th Century: A Social Justice Hall of Fame, was published by Nation Books in July.
+His most recent book is The 100 Greatest Americans of the 20th Century: A Social Justice Hall of Fame (Nation Books).”